Fade To Gray: The Pictures

 I captured this triptych of the newlywed Princess Diana inside Te Poho-o-Rawiri meeting house during her and Prince Charles’s 1983 visit to New Zealand.
 I've always thought the three images reflect the understated beauty and quiet grace that drew the world’s attention to Diana at that time.

 In the mid 1980s I had left the Gisborne Herald and went to Auckland to relieve as a news photographer for the New Zealand Herald for a few weeks.
 My walk to work from a friends flat in Ponsonby took me through the Victoria Market each morning where I was attracted to the fresh faced beauty of this young woman who had a small silver jewellery stall.
 I plucked up the courage and asked if I could take her picture and she coyly consented.
-It wasn't until a few years later, after she had married New Zealand rugby league player and former All Black Matthew Ridge in 1988 ,that I realised I had photographed a very young Sally Ridge, who went on to become a leading celebrity in this country.
+It wasn't until a few years later, after she had married New Zealand rugby league player and former All Black Matthew Ridge, that I realised I had photographed a young Sally Ridge, who went on to become a much-photographed celebrity in this country.

 Talking about big celebrities — In a totally ironic juxtaposition, Prince Tui Teka's Rolls Royce Silver Shadow is parked up for a service at the Tokomaru Bay Motors garage on the East Coast in the early 1980s.